5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 Time to begin our loop and add the math.

+> Before I lose you, I want to let you know that in an updated tutorial we [use custom properties and no Sass](/container-query-units-and-fluid-typography/) to create this same result.
+Plus, we upgrade to using container query units for fluid typography that is independent of the viewport!

 First, we create a variable that we will update on each iteration of the loop.
 To start with, it uses the value of `$type-base-size`:

 ```scss